So, You want to build a website?

 Every website has it own unique requirements based on the purpose and goals of the website.
 An e-commerce website may have a different set of requirements than music studio.

 You may want to use your website as a lead generator for your business, or you may just want to have a blog where you can share stories from your most recent trip.

 It's important to have a clear idea of what you would like your website to accomplish before you start searching for a web designer.

-- How many pages (approximately) will my website need?
+- Approximate number of pages will you need?
 Ie. Homepage, about, services, contact, etc.

 - Do you need to publish content regularly?
 Having a system (like a blog) will give you the ability to regularly publish new & fresh content to your website.
 This is great for educating the public on what you do and a fantastic way to improve your search engine rankings.